s39674/Image2schematic/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

-Welcome to my Repo!
-This is my notebook on trying to extract PCB schematics from images using Computer Vision.
+**Image2schematic** is a Python program that aims to provide a reliabe tool for everyone to extract PCB schematics from images using Computer Vision.
 Any help is greatly appreciated!

-I use `OpenCV` (https://opencv.org/) for image detection and modification and `skidl` (https://github.com/devbisme/skidl) for building out a schematic.
+We use `OpenCV` (https://opencv.org/) for image detection and modification and `skidl` (https://github.com/devbisme/skidl) for building out a schematic.

-**Global SITREP**: Currently working on IC text detection using EasyOCR: https://github.com/JaidedAI/EasyOCR
+**Global SITREP**: Currently working on IC text detection using EasyOCR: https://github.com/JaidedAI/EasyOCR, please see the dedicated branch on this topic.

 ---------------------------------------------------